 Cookie Privacy and Security Problems

 The data in cookies doesn't change as it's transferred back and forth between your computer and the web server, so there's no danger of it affecting how your computer runs.
 But viruses and malware can be disguised as cookies as a way to infiltrate your system.

 Cookies are more of a hazard concerning internet users' right to privacy.
 The amount of tracking and history data stockpiled by cookies is enormous.
 Once a company has your browsing data, there is little anyone can do to get it back or stop them from using it however they see fit.

-You can delete the cookies stored in your web browser by visiting your setting and clearing your cookies.
-Many browsers offer settings that allow you to limit the cookies your system collects or set up automatic deletion after a designated period of time.
+You can delete cookies stored in your web browser by visiting your settings and clearing your cookies.
+Many browsers offer settings that allow you to limit the cookies your system collects or set up automatic deletion after a designated period.
 Firefox, for example, now offers a Total Cookie Protection feature.
 Make sure it's enabled!